cwaage/cs50_labs/README.md

 ## Prompting for Input

-Whatever your pseudocode, let's first write only the C code that prompts (and re-prompts, as needed) the user for input.
+Whatever your pseudocode, let's first write **only** the C code that prompts (and re-prompts, as needed) the user for input.

-Specifically, modify `mario.c` at right in such a way that it prompts the user for the pyramid's height, storing their input in a variable, re-prompting the user again and again as needed if their input is not a positive integer between 1 and 8, inclusive.
+Specifically, modify `mario.c` in such a way that it prompts the user for the pyramid's height, storing their input in a variable, re-prompting the user again and again as needed if their input is not a non-negative integer less than 24.
 Then, simply print the value of that variable, thereby confirming (for yourself) that you've indeed stored the user's input successfully, a la the below.

 ```
 $ ./mario
 Height: -1
-Height: 0
 Height: 42
 Height: 50
 Height: 4